Kemponator/201-lab-7/README.md

 Tables produce tag soup: As mentioned above, table layouts generally involve more complex markup structures than proper layout techniques.
 This can result in the code being harder to write, maintain, and debug.

-Tables are not automatically responsive: When you use proper layout containers (such as <header>, <section>, <article>, or <div>), their width defaults to 100% of their parent element.
+Tables are not automatically responsive: When you use proper layout containers (such as `header`, `section`, `article`, or `div`), their width defaults to 100% of their parent element.
 Tables on the other hand are sized according to their content by default, so extra measures are needed to get table layout styling to effectively work across a variety of devices.

-## List and describe 3 different semantic HTML elements used in an HTML <table>.
+## List and describe 3 different semantic HTML elements used in an HTML 'table'

-1. <table> is the only semantic element?
+1. `table` is the only semantic element?
 2.
 3.